philipturner/molecular-renderer/README.md

 Memory:
 - At least 8 GB of RAM
-- SSD with at least 350 MB/s bandwidth
+- Hard drive with at least 350 MB/s bandwidth
+- On x86, the memory and disk bandwidth costs will double, unless you use slightly lower resolutions
+- However, x86 often has 60 Hz instead of 120 Hz, which should balance this out

 JIT simulation:
 - No bounds on simulation length, does not store frame data for replaying later